Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Introduction

 \section{Introduction}

+Abstract reasoning represents a person's ability to solve problems, identify patterns, and work with logical systems \citep{barrett2018measuring, johnson2021fast,ji2022abstract}.
+While the performance of large language models (LLMs) on arithmetic and language-based commonsense reasoning benchmarks has been the subject of recent analyses, it is unclear whether these LLMs possess abstract reasoning capabilities that are often challenging even for humans \citep{xu2023llms}.
+We propose the \emph{NYT} Connections Game as a test bed for investigating the abstract reasoning capabilities of both humans and large language models (LLMs).

-Word puzzle enthusiasts have become captivated by Connections, an engaging game launched by the \emph{New York Times} (\emph{NYT}) in June 2023.
-This daily game presents players with a 4x4 grid containing 16 words and tasks them to identifying four distinct clusters that link the corresponding four words in each cluster through some shared characteristics (Figure \ref{fig:introFig} [a] vs [b]).
-Despite its seemingly straightforward premise, Connections delivers a stimulating linguistic workout that keeps players returning daily to test their mental acuity and semantic savvy.
-The categories 1 (yellow), 2 (green), 3 (blue), and 4 (purple) are arranged according to ascending levels of difficulty.
+Connections is an engaging game launched by the \emph{New York Times} (\emph{NYT}) in June 2023.
+This daily game presents players with a 4x4 grid containing 16 words and tasks them with identifying four distinct clusters that link the corresponding four words in each cluster through some shared characteristics (Figures \ref{fig:introFig} [a] and [b]).
+Categories 1 (yellow), 2 (green), 3 (blue), and 4 (purple) are arranged in ascending level of difficulty.
 Category 1 is the most intuitive, while Category 4 is the hardest.
 For instance, in Figure \ref{fig:introFig} (b), the most straightforward category is "Conformists" \emph{\{Followers, Lemmings, Puppets, Sheep\}}, while the most challenging category includes \emph{\{Apartment, Insults, Likes, Shovels\}} and requires the understanding that a single word (in this case, "digs") can have multiple meanings that differ in etymology or sense, depending on the context.

+While the task might seem easy, many words can be grouped easily into multiple categories, acting as red herrings.
+For instance, from the game in Figure~\ref{fig:introFig}, \emph{Likes, Followers, Shares, Insult} might be categorized as ``Social Media Interactions" at first glance.
+Unlike common categories (e.g., ``Fruit," ``Furniture”), the game is designed to promote ad hoc category formations that violate the correlational structure of the environment and are not well established in memory \citep{Barsalou1983AdHC}.
+To group words across proper categories, as shown in Figure \ref{fig:introFig} (b), a player must reason with various forms of knowledge spanning from \emph{Semantic Knowledge} (Conformists) to \emph{Encyclopedic Knowledge} (U.S. cities).